ivanasen/emoji_generator/notes.md

 # Harder solution: (maybe try doing after we have previous)

-Something similar to https://github.com/gghati/Emojifier
+Note: Have original message mixed with emojis that are generated (hard) Something similar to https://github.com/gghati/Emojifier

 # We don't have a life solution and nothing better to do:

 https://huggingface.co/cardiffnlp/twitter-roberta-base-emoji